 Reasons You Might Not Balance

-- There are various other reasons they might differ such as making an edit to a transaction after reconciliation or voiding a reconciled transaction.
+- There are various other reasons they might differ, such as making an edit to a transaction after a Reconciliation or voiding a reconciled transaction.

 Bank to GL Reconciliation Report Will Help

 To help you investigate the reasons for the difference, you can run the report titled "Bank to GL Reconciliation" in the Banking section of the 'My Reports' page.

 For this report, you can select the bank account you want to evaluate and the bank rec you want to evaluate it as of as well as choose whether to show 'Only Out of Balance Reconciliations', 'All Reconciliations', or 'This Reconciliation Only'.
 Because of the huge amount of data this report is analyzing to find possible balance problems, it may take some time to run.